nazlishahi/FetchCodingExercise/README.md

 # Fetch Rewards Coding Challenge

 This is a coding challenge project that fetches a list of items from a given JSON endpoint and displays them in a RecyclerView, following MVVM architecture and clean coding principles.
+For assignment details, refer to [this link](https://fetch-hiring.s3.amazonaws.com/mobile.html).

 ## 📌 Features